EldonGabriel/eldongabriel.github.io/test.md

 ---

 # 0.0 Executive Summary
-This report documents a restoration of administrative access to a pfSense firewall after a Windows management host lost connectivity due to an APIPA address assignment.
+This report documents the identification and restoration of administrative access to a pfSense firewall.
+Connectivity was lost due to an APIPA address assignment on the Windows management host, which was resolved through manual IP realignment within the VirtualBox Internal Network environment.

 # 1.0 pfSense Access Failure and Recovery

 ## 1.1 Project Description
 The objective of this task was to identify the root cause of the connectivity failure and restore access within a **VirtualBox Internal Network** lab environment.
 This scenario highlights the critical nature of Layer 3 (IP) alignment in segmented networks.

----
+····································································································

 ## 1.2 Technical Task / Troubleshooting Process
 The process focused on diagnosing why the WebGUI was unreachable despite services running on the pfSense instance.